 Administrative Review Appeals Process

-DFCS has established an Administrative Review process in which the substantiated caretaker can appeal any abuse and/or neglect decision from March 20, 1998, to the present.
-This process includes two newly implemented review levels.
+DFCS has an Administrative Review process in which the substantiated caretaker can appeal any abuse and/or neglect decision from March 20, 1998 through June 30, 2016.
+This process includes two review levels.

 The Administrative Review occurs on three levels: